 What is your story?

-Stories are the heart of an effective ways for ideas (and products) to spread.
+Stories are the heart of effective ways for ideas (and products) to spread.
 When communicating with an audience of any sort, the message is much stickier if there is a story behind it.
 Something that can quickly and easily be understood and repeated.
 One of the best examples I can think of at this time is Tom’s Shoes.

 His story was the catalyst that catapulted the founder of Tom’s Shoes (interestingly enough, his name is Blake Mycoskie) to international recognition and thought leadership.
 Their story can be easily understood and retold, making it easy for a medium such as social media to spread the message.